zachalbert/nthnth/README.md

   - canonicalLink - should be the hostname, used to construct a link for every page (based off path)
   - twitterUsername - username of the page (or site's) author
   - favicon - upload of the favicon
+  - pages - the top level pages for the site

+## Navigation

+The navigation is constructed via. links from the root site object and goes down via. children.

+    site -> pages -> children(pages)

 ## Integration with Netlify